vrockai/pipeline-test/docs/content.md

 ---

-## Current insights into skin lipids and their roles in cutaneous health and disease
+## Current insights into skin lipids and their roles in cutaneous health and disease.
+ 27.12.2022, _A Nicolaou, AC Kendall_

+The unique and complex array of cutaneous lipids include essential components of the skin structure and signalling molecules mediating homeostasis and inflammation.
+Understanding skin lipid biology and metabolism can support our comprehension of health and disease, including systemic conditions with cutaneous involvement.

 [Source](https://doi.org/10.1097/MCO.0000000000000902)

+10.1097/MCO.0000000000000902

 ---